ABOUT YOUR OSTEOPATHIC VISIT

 Visiting an Osteopath

-On your first visit to an Osteopath, a detailed medical history is taken from you, which includes information about your current problem, any previous medical problems and questions about general health and lifestyle.
+Before your first visit to an Osteopath, a detailed medical history is taken from you, which includes information about your current problem, any previous medical problems and questions about general health and lifestyle.
 If you have any x-rays, scans, blood tests or are on any medication, please bring them with you.

 We then perform a thorough physical examination, including a postural assessment, orthopaedic, neurological and medical tests.
 This may involve undressing to your underwear, to enable us to examine the area properly and see how your body moves.